shakfu/py-js/README.md

 1. You should have a modern `python3` installed on your Mac: either from [python.org](https://www.python.org) or from [Homebrew](https://brew.sh).
 Python versions from 3.7 to 3.10 are tested and known to work.

-2. Make sure you have `Xcode` installed and you are on an Intel-based Mac.
+2. Make sure you also have [Xcode](https://xcodereleases.com/) installed and you are on an Intel-based Mac.

 3. Git clone the `py-js` [repo](https://github.com/shakfu/py-js) and run the following in the cloned repo to get the required submodules: